Diabolik - Mimmo Rotella (1918-2006)

 Dimensions without frame: 100 x 70 cm

-Mimmo Rotella, born Domenico Rotella, was an Italian artist of Calabrian origins and a prominent figure in the art of the second half of the 20th century, linked to the Nouveau Réalisme movement and international Pop Art.
+Mimmo Rotella, born Domenico Rotella, was an Italian artist of Calabrian origins and a protagonist of the art of the second half of the 20th century, linked to the Nouveau Réalisme movement and international Pop Art.

-The artist became known above all for the use of torn advertising posters transformed into works of art.
+The artist becomes particularly known for the use of torn advertising posters transformed into works of art.

-In fact, he immediately became famous for the décollages, a technique he first experimented with in Rome when, walking through the city, he saw the posters detached and torn and brought them into his studio, transforming them.
+In fact, he immediately became famous for the décollages, a technique he experimented with for the first time in Rome when, walking through the city, he saw the detached and torn posters and took them to his studio, transforming them.

-In 1953 Rotella realized that painting was no longer of great interest to him and clearly approached the concept of the advertising poster conceived as artistic expression.
+In 1953, Rotella realized that painting was no longer of great interest to him and approached the concept of advertising poster conceived as an artistic expression.